tradingview/documentation-guidelines/BlogPosts/README.md

 Focus on what's in it for users: what they can do with the new feature, and how.

-Our writing style should be the usual TV style: no frills, no bs, engaging, sometimes funny, and to the point.
+Our writing style should be the usual TV style: no frills, no bs, engaging, sometimes humorous, and to the point.
 If you are unsure, ask for help from James.